comzeal / Getty Images

 Our expert panel: Richard Haber, dermatologist, University of British Columbia; Scott Murray, dermatologist, Dalhousie University, Halifax; Ian Landells, dermatologist, Memorial University, St. John’s; Michelle Ponti, paediatrician, London, Ontario.

 Cause: Enzymes in stool breach the skin’s protective barrier, causing irritation that’s aggravated by moisture and rubbing.
 In other cases, a yeast called candida (the culprit behind thrush) multiplies out of control when something upsets the normal balance of bacteria that live on the skin.

 Home care: Changing diapers frequently and airing baby’s bottom can help keep diaper rash at bay.
 Cleanse the area with warm water (soaps and wipes may remove the skin’s protective oils) and pat dry.
-Apply petroleum jelly or zinc oxide cream to shield sensitive skin from urine and stool.
+Apply petroleum jelly or zinc oxide-based butt paste to shield sensitive skin from urine and stool.

 See a doctor: If the skin becomes broken or oozes fluid, or if the rash does not start improving after a few days, your family doctor or paediatrician may recommend a cortisone-based salve to hasten healing.
 Red “satellite” dots around the edges signal a yeast rash, which usually requires treatment with a prescription anti-fungal cream.